ya7010/tombi/README.md

 - `x-tombi-table-key-order-by`: For automatically sorting tables like `[dependencies]` (not implemented)

-We need to request additional modifications to the [JSON Schema Store](https://www.schemastore.org/json/), but Tombi has not yet gained market share, so it will be much later.
+We need to request additional modifications to the [JSON Schema Store](https://www.schemastore.org/json/), but Tombi has not yet gained share, so it will be much later.